From Lawn Mowers To Rock Concerts, Our 'Deafening World' Is Hurting Our Ears

 There are people for whom that's very difficult.
 It's loud and there even have been suicides [among] people who just can't tolerate this phantom noise in their head.
 And for them, the treatment is often cognitive therapy, behavioral therapy, or the kind of ... medications that are used to treat anxiety or depression — just basically learning to live with this thing.
 And most people can improve their response to it significantly.

 Sometimes hearing aids can help you.
 If you have some hearing loss and you eliminate that, you bring up the sound of everything else.
 Then this phantom noise becomes less bothersome.
 You can't hear it as much.
 A therapist described it to me as, "You're in a room with a candle.
 The candle is the tinnitus.
-But if you turn on the lights then the candle is less noticeable."
+But if you turn on the lights, then the candle is less noticeable."
 And that's what sometimes happens with hearing aids with somebody who has tinnitus.

 On the cause of tinnitus